thomasleavy/civic-fix/README.md

    - API: http://localhost:5000
    - App: http://localhost:3000 (landing at `/civicfix`)

-Landing page videos are not in the repo (size limit).
-Add `landing-page-video.mp4` and `landing-page-video-2.mp4` into `client/public/videos/`; download from the links in that folder’s README (Pexels blocks direct embedding, so files must be local).
+Landing page videos are NOT in the repo because of size limit.
+These visually enhance the site, but are not present here.
+Add `landing-page-video.mp4` and `landing-page-video-2.mp4` into `client/public/videos/`; download from the links in that folder’s README (Pexels blocks direct embedding, so files MUST be local for the scope of this prototype).

 ## Licence